sotoseattle/sotoseattle.github.io/source/_posts/2014-10-24-Binary-Tree-Meta.md

 end
 ```

 The code is clear and readable, yet suffers from some repetition.
-Also we can see a pattern emerging: in all cases we recursively call the traverse method first on the left and then on the right, and the position of the call to stdout depends on the specific flavor of traversal:
+Also, we can see a pattern emerging: in all cases we recursively call the traverse method first on the left and then on the right, and the position of the call to stdout depends on the specific flavor of traversal:

 - pre => first call
 - in  => between left and right